lemon07r/GPU-Value-Calculator/README.md

 - Table Import/Export

 ### Development / Installation
-Install node.js and use package manager of choice (pnpm, npm, etc) to install dependencies.
+Install node.js and use package manager of choice (pnpm is recommended: https://pnpm.io/installation) to install dependencies.
 Build, dev server, etc, scripts are your standard vite-svelte template ones, see in the package.json under "scripts", run with your package manager.

 Pull requests with fixes, updates or new features are welcome.